 sudo usermod -a -G dialout <username>

-If the adding the user to the dialout group does not work, you can use the following command to find out which group to add your user to.
+If adding your user to the dialout group does not work, you can use the following command to find out which group to add your user to.
 In this example (from Arch Linux) the group was "uucp"

 ❯ ls -al /dev/ttyACM0